magnetikonline/php-twitter-classes/README.md

 - Displayed truncation of long URLs can be controlled with the `Twitter\HTMLMarkup->setURLMaxDisplayLength()` method (default of 20 characters).
 Set `false` to disable truncation.

 ## Example
-See the provided [example.php](example.php) for a demo of fetching a total of five tweets, emitting the PHP array structure of each and then marking up the result as HTML5.
+See the provided [example.php](example.php) for a demo of fetching a total of five tweets, emitting the PHP array structure of each and marking up the result as HTML5.